Nesika Illahee

 DEVELOPMENT

 Nesika Illahee was awarded the first round of LIFT funds through OHCS, though a gap still existed for the project to move forward.
 The project received additional OHCS funds to close the gap, The project was able to move forward once funding was secured by the Siletz Tribe with Indian Housing Block Grant funds, through NAYA.
-This enabled the project to be able to provide a Native preference to project along with extensive resident services to the tenants.
+This enabled the project to be able to provide a Native preference to the project along with extensive resident services to the tenants.

 DATA

-• Number of units: 59
+• Number of Completion Date: 2019

 • Affordability: 60% AMI